duartegroup/autodE/doc/quickstart.rst

-For the simple [4+2] Diels-Alder reaction between ethene and butadiene the reaction profile can be calculated in a couple of lines, where **autodE** identifies reactants and products from the reaction SMILES.
+For the simple [4+2] Diels-Alder reaction between ethene and butadiene the reaction profile can be calculated in a couple of lines, where **autodE** identifies reactants and products from the reaction SMILES and executes using 8 CPU cores in around 10 minutes or so using ORCA/XTB.

 .. code-block:: python